 But after the 1700s, large numbers of Han immigrants moved into the mountainous areas beyond the mines, due to the population increase in China and after the Qing government changed its revenue policies from the poll tax to hidage.
 According to James Lee, the Chinese population increased threefold from 150 million in 1700, to 450 million in 1850.
 In the same period, the estimated population in Yunnan and Guizhou increased fourfold, from 5 million to 20 million, which means that some of the newly increased population in the inner provinces had shifted to the southwest mountain frontier.
-Miners accounted for 10 percent of immigration in the 1750s, but it increased to 30 percent among immigrants in 1800, approaching about 0.5 million.
-In Yunnan province, immigrants made up around 20 percent of its total population, about 20 million inhabitants.
-14 Before the Qing government started carrying out the policy of reform of the native chieftain system (gaitu guiliu) in the 1720s, there were already large numbers of immigrants who had moved into the southern Ailao Mountains, and it was an important factor for policy making when officials realized that, when more Han immigrants settled in these mountainous areas, it could guarantee the success of social transformation from chieftain jurisdiction to the official county system.
+Miners accounted for 10 per cent of immigration in the 1750s, but this increased to 30 per cent among immigrants in 1800, approaching about 0.5 million.
+In Yunnan province, immigrants made up around 20 per cent of its total population of about 20 million inhabitants.
+He fore the Qing government commenced its policy of reform of the native chieftain system (gaitu guiliu) in the 1720s, there were already large numbers of immigrants who had moved into the southern Ailao Mountains, and it was an important factor for policymaking when officials realized that, when more Han immigrants settled in these mountainous areas, it could guarantee the success of social transformation from chieftain jurisdiction to the official county system.